ent34/anim-t380-2022-assignments/assignment-midterm/README.md

 * **zipFile:** bool, To Zip or Not To Zip?

 ## Example
-Run **framerename.py** in the command prompt.
+Run **framerename.py seqLocation zipFile** in the command prompt.
 It will rename the sequence, print the renamed file name, and zip the file in the same location of the frames.